Table of Contents

 Often overlooked, your site’s URL length does impact your search engine ranking.

-Generally, 50-60 characters is considered optimal.
+Generally, 50-60 characters are considered optimal.
 Therefore, if your URL length is longer (for example, pushing 100 characters), then you should shorten it.

 According to one study by Backlinko, there is a direct correlation between URL length and rankings.